-Upon the closing of this offering, our three principal stockholders and Intrexon will own an aggregate of approximately 63.3% of our capital stock.
+As a result of one or more of the foregoing transactions, upon the closing of this offering, our three principal stockholders and Intrexon, assuming an initial public offering price of \$14.00 per share, the midpoint of the range set forth on the cover page of this prospectus, and the full purchase by one or more of these stockholders of the \$20.0 million of our common stock that certain of our existing stockholders have indicated an interest in purchasing, would own an aggregate of approximately 67.1% of our capital stock, which would increase to 68.1% if our three principal stockholders purchased the full \$1.5 million of convertible promissory notes in our bridge financing.
 These stockholders and Intrexon could control the outcome of actions taken by us that require a stockholder vote, including, but not limited to, the election of directors and approving a transaction in which stockholders might receive a premium over the prevailing market price for their shares.